 What’s Next?

-- Policymakers identifying opportunities to create high-wage jobs and provide pathways for those at risk of automation displacement.
+- Policymakers can identify opportunities to create high-wage jobs, even for workers without advanced degrees, and develop programs for those at risk of automation displacement.